-Class of licence Description a Certified Technician, C.Tech.
+Class of licence Description a) Certified Technician, C.Tech.
 To be granted the title Certified Technician, a member must be a graduate from a recognized 2-year Ontario post secondary engineering technician or applied science diploma program or equivalent, have passed the Professional Practice Exam (PPE) and have a minimum of two years relevant experience in their discipline. b) Certified Engineering Technologist, C.E.T.
-To be granted the title Certified Engineering Technologist, a member must be a graduate from a recognized 3-year Ontario post secondary engineering or applied science technology program or equivalent, have passed the Professional Practice Exam (PPE), have a minimum of two years relevant experience in their discipline, and have completed the technology proposal and report. c) Associate An Associate is a non-certified member of OACETT who is working towards certification. d) Graduate Technician A Graduate Technician is an Associate member of OACETT who has graduated from a recognized two-year Ontario post secondary engineering technician or applied science diploma program, and is working towards certification in road construction. е) Graduate Technologist A Graduate Technologist is an Associate member of OACETT who has graduated from a recognized three-year Ontario post secondary engineering or applied science technology program, and is working towards certification in road construction.
-A Technical Specialist is an Associate member of OACETT who has completed at least one year of

-f) Technical Specialist an Ontario post secondary engineering or applied science technology program or equivalent, and is working towards certification in road construction.

-g) Student A Student is an Associate member of OACETT who is currently enrolled full-time in an Ontario post secondary engineering or applied science technology program and has completed at least one year of study in the program.
+To be granted the title Certified Engineering Technologist, a member must be a graduate from a recognized 3-year Ontario post secondary engineering or applied science technology program or equivalent, have passed the Professional Practice Exam (PPE), have a minimum of two years relevant experience in their discipline, and have completed the technology proposal and report. c) Associate An Associate is a non-certified member of OACETT who is working towards certification. d) Graduate Technician A Graduate Technician is an Associate member of OACETT who has graduated from a recognized two-year Ontario post secondary engineering technician or applied science diploma program, and is working towards certification in road construction.
+A Graduate Technologist is an Associate е) Graduate Technologist member of OACETT who has graduated from a recognized three-year Ontario post secondary engineering or applied science technology program, and is working towards certification in road construction. f) Technical Specialist A Technical Specialist is an Associate member of OACETT who has completed at least one year of an Ontario post secondary engineering or applied science technology program or equivalent, and is working towards certification in road construction. g) Student A Student is an Associate member of OACETT who is currently enrolled full-time in an OACETT post secondary engineering or applied science technology program and has completed at least one year of study in the program. h) i) j) f) Stat ews and appeals your organization processe the number of reviews and appeals your only hole numbers; do not enter commas or decir rganization processed in the reporting year (use from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 27 0 0 20 0 47 Applicants who initiated an appeal of a registration decision 0 0 0 0 0 0 Appeals heard 0 0 0 0 0 0 Registration decisions changed following an appeal 0 0 0 0 0 0

-h)

-i)

-j)

-Reviews and appeals your organization processed in the past yearf) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).

-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration 24 0 0 13 0 37

-Committee Applicants who initiated an appeal of a registration decision 0 0 0 0 0 0 Appeals heard 0 0 0 0 0 0 Registration decisions changed following an appeal 0 0 0 0 0 0